 The same soybeans used to make tofu and soy milk are used to create soy ink, but you definitely wouldn’t want to eat it.
-The beans go through an extensive process that makes them bad for eating but excellent for printing.
+The beans go through a process that makes them bad for eating but excellent for printing:

 The history of soy ink

-During the oil crisis of the 1970s, The Newspaper Association of America reacted by endeavouring out a non-petroleum-based alternative to standard inks.
-New research into vegetable-based oils eventually led them to create a brand new form of Ink made from soybeans.
+During the oil crisis of the 1970s, The Newspaper Association of America reacted by seeking a non-petroleum-based alternative to standard inks.
+New research into vegetable-based oils eventually led them to create a brand new form of ink made from soybeans.

-In 1987, this cost-effective Ink was finally put into practice by a newspaper in Iowa called The Gazette.
-Soy ink soon rose to fashion throughout the newspaper industry; it’s now used in over 90% of the nation’s newspapers.
+In 1987, this cost-effective ink was finally put into practice by a newspaper in Iowa called The Gazette.
+Soy ink soon rose to fashion throughout the newspaper industry and is now used in over 90% of the US's newspapers.

 The demand for soy ink has since expanded to magazines, packaging and many other types of printing.
 It’s a veritable staple for commercial printers as well as manufacturers of maps.

-It has several noticeable benefits, both in its impact on the environment and the quality of your custom printing.
+Soy ink has several noticeable benefits, both in its impact on the environment and the printing quality.

 - Excellent clarity – Soy inks have a tendency to produce brighter and sharper images than regular inks.
-This is because soybean oil is naturally more transparent than most petroleum-based Ink.
+This is because soybean oil is naturally more transparent than petroleum-based ink.
 With soy ink, you can give your logo a vibrant look that’s just not possible otherwise.

-- Cost-effective – The price of soy ink is comparable to petroleum-based Ink.
-But since printing with soy-based Ink produces especially high-intensity colours, it often requires less Ink than conventional printing.
-This means that with soy-based print, you’re getting the most out of your money.
+- Cost-effective – The price of soy ink is comparable to petroleum-based ink.
+But, since printing with soy-based ink produces especially high-intensity colours, it often requires less ink than conventional printing and is more cost effective.

-- Low VOC levels – Using soy-based Ink is excellent for the environment when compared to other inks; it’s particularly notable for its low levels of Volatile Organic Compounds (VOC’s), less than one-fifth of the amount produced by petroleum-based inks.
+- Low VOC levels – Using soy-based ink is excellent for the environment when compared to other inks.
+It’s particularly notable for its low levels of VOCs, less than one-fifth of the amount produced by petroleum-based inks.
 VOC’s are pollutants, which evaporate in sunlight and are unhealthy for both the environment and human beings.
 Using soy ink ultimately produces less air pollution and health hazards.

 - Highly recyclable – When recycling paper, any printed ink has to be removed first.
-According to relatively new research from Western Michigan University, paper printed with soy-based Ink has a faster rate of dirt removal during the de-inking process, which makes it easy to recycle.
-Additionally, soy ink is more than four times more biodegradable than standard Ink, so even paper that isn’t recycled with have a less environmental impact.
+According to relatively new research from Western Michigan University, paper printed with soy-based ink has a faster rate of dirt removal during the de-inking process, which makes it easier to recycle.
+Additionally, soy ink is more than four times more biodegradable than standard ink, so even paper that isn’t recycled with have less environmental impact.

-- Sustainability – Naturally, soy ink is made from soybeans, a renewable resource (unlike standard petroleum).
+- Sustainability – Naturally, soy ink is made from soybeans, a renewable resource.
 What’s more, it’s actually made from a byproduct of soybean farming.
-This means that no new crops need to be harvested to create soy-based Ink.
+This means that no new crops need to be harvested to create soy-based ink.
 Also, soybeans require very little irrigation and only a small amount of energy to cultivate.